timsueberkrueb/webber/README.md

 ## License

-Licensed under the terms of the GNU General Public License version 3 or, at your option, any later version.
+Files in this project are, unless noted otherwise, licensed under the terms of the GNU General Public License version 3 or, at your option, any later version.

+The file `qml/UserAgent.qml` is licensed under the terms of the GNU General Public License version 3 as stated in its license header.